the-coded-type/pixel-and-paper/README.md

 P&P lets you turn Markdown and CSS files into paginated content and export them as print-ready PDFs.
 It is built on [Paged.js](http://www.pagedjs.org) and JavaScript, bringing web typography tools to physical page design.

 **Why use it?** If you write in Markdown but want to publish physical books, zines, or any formatted PDFs, P&P bridges the gap.
-Instead of using proprietary design software like InDesign or word processors, you can use the web technologies you already know (MD(HTML)/CSS) to create pixel-perfect, print-ready documents.
+Instead of using proprietary design software like InDesign or word processors, you can use the web technologies you already know (MD(HTML)/CSS) to layout print-ready documents.

 It is available in two versions: